-We ensure stability by using a nested semi-implicit Euler integration scheme with fixed time steps.
+We integrate our forces using a nested semi-implicit Euler integration scheme with fixed time steps.
 Although one could possibly use adaptive time stepping, we have found it unnecessary in practice.
 We detect collisions and contacts in our outer loop.
 Our first nested loop (the force loop) integrates the hair model springs, collision and contact forces, while a further nested loop (the damping loop) integrates the hair model spring damping forces.
-Our algorithm can be summarized a follows:
+Our algorithm can be summarized as follows:

-For each outer loop iteration: Detect Collision and Contacts

-For each force loop iteration: Integrate Internal Hair Forces (Section 3) Integrate External Forces Handle Hair-Hair and Hair-Object Collisions

-For each damping loop iteration: Integrate Damping Forces

-Update Positions Exchange Hair Data Between Processors
+For each outer loop iteration: Detect Collision and Contacts For each force loop iteration: Integrate Internal Hair Forces (Section 3) Handle Hair-Hair and Hair-Object Collisions For each damping loop iteration: Integrate Damping Forces Update Positions Exchange Hair Data Between Processors